gigamono/web-ui/README.md

 <h1 align="center">Web UI</h1>

-`web-ui` is the user interface of the of the Gigamono framework.
+`web-ui` is the web user interface for managing the Gigamono framework and it also provides access to apps and extensions hosted on the platform.

 > Information provided here is for folks working on this package.
 If your goal is to get started with the Gigamono framework, check the [Gigamono repo](https://github.com/gigamono/gigamono) on how to do that.